AlkaWildlife/alkawildlife.eu/en_GB/_publications/výroční-zpráva-2007.md

 attachments:
   - {}
 ---
-Výroční zpráva společnosti ALKA Wildlife, o.p.s. za rok 2007.
-Obsahuje podrobné informace o činnosti společnosti v tomto roce.
+Annual Report of ALKA Wildlife, o.p.s. for 2007.
+Contains detailed information about the company's activities this year.